 Modern and sophisticated, Kita district (北, “North”), often referred to as Umeda, is the 21st-century version of Osaka.
 As a major commercial and business district, Kita is widely known for its high density of tall buildings and skyscrapers.
 Among them, the shining 173-metre-high Umeda Sky Building seems to be the most spectacular.
 Additionally, this district offers an abundant selection of shopping, fine dining, entertainment, and nightlife venues.

-Similar to Minami, Kita is concentrated around a transportation hub which comprises of Umeda and Osaka Station.
+Similar to Minami, Kita is concentrated around a transportation hub that comprises Umeda and Osaka Station.
 Over the past years, this area has been undergoing a major rejuvenation.
 From a large former freight railyard, it has been redeveloped into a new, modern city district.
 The Osaka Station – once Japan’s gloomiest and most uncomfortable station – also went through a major facelift.
-Today, it’s one of the country’s most pleasant station with lavish design and a glass roof high above the trains.
+Today, it’s one of the country’s most pleasant stations with lavish design and a glass roof high above the trains.

 Practical Information in Osaka

 - As a transportation hub, Osaka is well connected to major cities in Japan and across Asia.
 Its main gateway – the Kansai International Airport – is located 50 kilometres from the city and accessible by JR trains.

 - Despite its sheer size, the city of Osaka is covered by a superb public transport system.
 In fact, you can reach all the above-mentioned area by the Midosuji subway (red line).